Geometric Prior Based Deep Human Point Cloud Geometry Compression: Methodology

 \subsection{Overview}

-In this work, we propose a learning-based human point cloud geometry compression approach, which leverages the human geometric priors to improve the compression performance.
+In this work, we develop a learning-based human point cloud geometry compression approach that leverages the human geometric priors to improve compression performance.
 The general architecture of the proposed scheme is shown in Fig.~\ref{fig:framework}.
-Specifically, the first stage in the encoding process is to obtain the geometric prior representation, which begins with fitting the high-resolution source point cloud from a predefined template to derive succinct parameters.
-As the body modeling strategy and the mesh template are available during encoding and decoding, only the parameter set needs to be encoded and conveyed by the corresponding bitstream.
-Although the general template mesh can be aligned globally based on these parameters and sampled to create a similar-shaped point cloud with the input, differences still exist in the detailed point positions.
-To address this issue, we adopt deep learning modules to extract high-level embeddings for both the source and aligned point clouds and conduct the warping operations in the feature domain.
-This enables the aligned point cloud with enhanced representation capability, leading to more compact residual features with fewer data amounts to be transmitted in the bitstream.
-In particular, the coordinates of a downsampled input point cloud are losslessly encoded, and their point features are subtracted by the point features generated by the aligned point clouds.
-These residual features are further compressed using a well-designed entropy model.
-It is worth mentioning that we adopt the same modules with the same weights for mesh-to-point-cloud conversion, feature extraction, and feature warping in the decoding process to maintain consistency on both sides, ensuring the faithful reconstruction of the high-quality point cloud.
+Specifically, the first stage of encoding involves fitting the source point cloud from a predefined template to derive a compact set of parameters representing the input geometry.
+Only the parameters need to be encoded and conveyed in the bitstream because the body modeling strategy and the mesh template are available during encoding and decoding.
+However, there remain local geometric differences as the alignment of the source point cloud and the general template mesh focuses primarily on global shape and pose rather than perfect local correspondence.
+To address this issue, we develop a second stage for feature residual extraction and compression.
+The goal is to encode local geometric variations through feature embeddings.
+To further reduce the size of the embeddings, we leverage the similarity between source and aligned point clouds.
+Specifically, we perform feature warping operations before entropy encoding.
+This approach allows us to encode the residual features between corresponding aligned and source points rather than their full absolute features.
+Encoding residuals in the feature domain is more efficient as it captures remaining geometric variations without repeating shared details already established globally.
+Thus, the coordinates of a downscaled source point cloud are losslessly encoded and transmitted.

+Notably, the stage of feature residual extraction and compression has the ability to automatically accommodate input with different shapes without relying on human prior assumptions.
+Restricted memory available on GPU hardware makes it infeasible to feed entire high-resolution point clouds into the training process.
+Therefore, we partition both the source point cloud and the corresponding aligned point cloud into four equal blocks.
+These blocks serve as the input for the subsequent feature residual extraction and compression stage, which is trained end-to-end.
+During inference, we utilize a full unpartitioned point cloud as input.
+Moreover, we adopt the same modules with the same weights for mesh-to-point-cloud conversion, feature extraction, and feature warping in the decoding process to maintain consistency on both sides, ensuring accurate reconstruction of high-quality point clouds.